 Currently, the Rear-Wheel Drive trim of the Tesla Model 3 starts at an MSRP of $42,990 with zero upgrades, not including any taxes, destination, or other fees.

 To give you the full price range of the Model 3, we also priced it loaded with every available upgrade including red paint, 19″ Sport Wheels, black and white interior, plus the perpetually forthcoming full-self driving capability for an additional $15,000.
 All in, the fully-loaded RWD Model 3 costs $62,490.

 If you don’t want to spring for full-self driving capabilities, Tesla offers a less robust add-ons called Enhanced Autopilot that delivers features like auto lane change, autopark, and navigation on autopilot.
 That option is only $6,000 rather than the $15k mentioned above.

-The Long Range Model 3 used to start at $55,990 and reach a top end price of $72,490, but that version is currently not available until 2023, so pricing has been removed for now.
+The Long Range Model 3 used to start at $55,990 and reach a top end price of $72,490, but that version is currently not available until sometime in 2023, so pricing has been removed for now.
+We will update accordingly.

-Lastly, the Performance version of the Model 3 starts at $62,990 and can go even higher to $80,990 with 20″ Überturbine wheels and other add-ons mentioned above.
+Lastly, the Performance version of the Model 3 starts significantly lower in 2023 than it was in 2022, at an MSRP of $53,990.
+Decked out it can go as high as $71,990 with 20″ Überturbine wheels and other add-ons mentioned above.

 Another new sales tactic for Tesla is a separate fee for charging connectors.
 No matter which model or trim you choose, you now have to pay an additional $200-$400 for your mobile or wall charging connector.
 Model 3 prices have come a long way since its initial debut as Tesla’s cheapest EV, but you can still save some cash by getting yourself a pre-owned model.